 After Bell’s palsy, we have a tendency to over amplify signals in our brain.
 So instead of sending balanced signals, our motor cortex sends very powerful signals towards the muscles.
 When our brain sends over-amplified signals, it can involve more than just the intended muscle in the action.
 So your neck and mouth area can keep receiving very strong signals from your brain, contracting more than necessary and involving neighbouring regions in the action.
 This results in constant background contraction, as your muscle is unable to relax sufficiently and your neck and mouth may feel tense.

-So, the main advice, to reduce the tension and pain, is to avoid forcing your face into facial expressions.
+The main advice, to reduce the tension and pain, is to avoid forcing your face into facial expressions.
 Use your emotions to guide your facial expressions.
 Do not sit in front of a mirror and force your muscles to do what they cannot until your facial nerve recovers sufficiently.

 Instead, spend as much time as your lifestyle allows you reflecting, listening to your face, consciously relaxing your muscles and keeping them relaxed for as long as you possibly can.
 At least twice a day, 10-15 minutes, would be very helpful.
 If you do it regularly, consistently – you will feel less tension in that area.

 Rehabilitation is the best way to tackle facial pains and tension

 Speaking from the way we approach synkinesis and other complications at Crystal Touch, we need to work on balancing the signals that come out from the brain.
 We need to remind our brain that it is no longer necessary to over-amplify each signal.
 We need to change the habit.
 That is why it takes so much time and why a professionally-guided rehabilitation is necessary, either with us other specialists.
 Because we need to overcome the formed habits.
 As we all know, it is very difficult.
 As they say, it is better to create correct habits from day one than to change the habits that already have been formed.